wp-plugins/osm/readme.txt

 Features of the OSM-plugin:

-* embeds OpenStreetMap and Google Maps maps to your posts/pages
+* embeds OpenStreetMap, OpenSeaMap and Google Maps maps to your posts/pages
 * embeds external maps to your posts/pages
 * visualizes several tracks / routs in different colours (gpx and kml)
 * visualizes popup-html-markers (list in txt-file or single in the shortcode)